lencemajzovska/lencemajzovska/README.md

   Interactive sales dashboard project built in Power BI using star schema, DAX, and advanced visualizations.

 - **[SQL AdventureWorks2022 Analysis](https://github.com/lencemajzovska/sql-adventureworks2022)**
-  Data analysis and visualization of the AdventureWorks2022 database using SQL and Python (SQLAlchemy, Pandas, Seaborn).
+  Data analysis and visualization of the AdventureWorks2022 database using SQL and Python.

 ---